Legend0fHell/Legend0fHell/README.md

 ### Hi there 👋

-Welcome to my GitHub page.
+🌱 Welcome to my GitHub page.
 I'm currently an university student, majoring in Artificial Intelligence.
 I also do Competitive Programming, making (award-winning) projects, and random hobby stuff.

+📫 Proficient in VI/EN.

 Have a good day 🤟